✦ just visiting

 Investopedia

 The Wikipedia of finance.
 Look up literally any term and get a clear, unbiased explanation.
-Start with their "Investing for Beginners" course — it's free.
+Start with their "Investing for Beginners" course — it is free.

 investopedia.com